mikeott/wp-system/readme.md

 # Todo

-  - Provide information on how to perform specific actions (eg: how to increase memoery limit)
+  - Provide information on how to perform specific actions

 # Author
 Michael Ott (@mikeyott)